Fantastic Fill in the Blanks on Social Media

 Tweet out a straightforward question that’s easy to answer.
 When questions are short and simple, it’s easy for followers to respond because they don’t need to spend a lot of time thinking about their answer or trying to fit a longer reply into 140 characters (or fewer if there is a hashtag).

-Fill-in-the-blanks social media gets your followers thinking and you challenge to them to show their creative side.
+Fill-in-the-blank tweets get your followers thinking and challenge to them to show their creative side.
 The key to making fill-in-the-blank tweets work for your company is to relate them to your followers’ interests.
 Then you will have success!